JiayingWei/jiayingwei.github.io/portfolio/buskers.md

 ## UX Design

-It’s been a couple of years now since we first did the user research, because the project was only 6 weeks long we didn’t really have the time to explore in depth what the service would look like.

-At its core, Lost &amp; Found Media is a service that crawls various social media for you and finds your lost photos &amp; videos that others have uploaded.
-From there you can choose to interact with fans online, share your newfound media with your social media audience, or collect it for portfolio purposes.

-For the second half of this project I wanted to flesh out Lost &amp; Found Media so that it looked like a convincing service.
-For this design I’ve decided to focus on 2 specific parts:
+From here on out, I did a solo exploration of what the service might look like.
+I scoped this exploration to focus on 2 specific parts:

-  1. Creating a Homepage for Lost &amp; Found Media selling and explaining the value of the service to potential users
+  1. Creating a Homepage for Lost &amp; Found Media selling and explaining the value of the service to potential customers
   2. Designing the initial user experience after the person has signed up, logged in, and is ready to find their pictures

 ### Lost &amp; Found Homepage

+To reiterate, Lost &amp; Found Media is a service that crawls various social medias for you and finds your lost photos &amp; videos that other people have uploaded.
+From there you can choose to interact with fans online, share your newfound media with your online audience, or collect it for portfolio purposes.

 In the age of SaaS (Software as a Service), it’s important to lay out to potential users what the value of the service is for them.